ussphoenix/datarod/README.md

 ## Workflow

-#### Archiving Channels
+#### Archiving Full Channels

 Generally, the archive workflow might look like this:

 1. Go to the archive site and create a new Tag. (e.g. "Spaceships and Shenanigans" with the Tag Type "Event")
 2. Copy the slug you created (e.g. "spaceships-and-shenanigans")
 3. In Discord, open a channel to be archived.
-Use the `/archive` slash command with the new tag to begin the archive process. (e.g. `/archive spaceships-and-shenanigans`)
+Use the `/archive` slash command with the new tag to begin the archive process. (e.g. `/archive tag spaceships-and-shenanigans`)
 4. Wait to receive a message from the bot indicating the archive process is complete
 5. Check the archive, and then delete the channel

+#### Archiving Partial Channels

+It is also possible to archive _between_ two messages in a channel.
+To do this, you must have enabled _Developer Mode_ enabled to copy message ID's (`User Settings` > `Advanced` > `Developer Mode`)

+1. Go to the archive site and create a new Tag. (e.g. "Spaceships and Shenanigans" with the Tag Type "Event")
+2. Copy the slug you created (e.g. "spaceships-and-shenanigans")
+3. In Discord, open a channel to be archived.
+4. Find the message that is **one message older** than the first message you want to archive.
+Right-click and "Copy Message ID".
+Save this somewhere.
+5. Find the message that is **one message newer** than the last message you want to archive.
+Right-click and "Copy Message ID".
+Save this somewhere.
+6. Use the `/archive` command to archive the channel.
+Include the optional `after` and `before` parameters. (e.g. `/archive tag spaceships-and-shenanigans after 1299514391569502239 before 1299514407675756625`)
+7. Wait to receive a message from the bot indicating the archive process is complete
+8. Check the archive, and then delete the channel

 #### Importing Old Archives